-I will look forward to seeing all of you at Springfest this weekend.
+I’ll look forward to seeing you at an event soon.

 Director of the Upper School